w3c/yml2vocab/README.md

 const context: string = vocabGeneration.getContext();                   // returns the minimal @context file for the vocabulary
 ```

-If TypeScript is used instead of Javascript the same works, except that the `require` must be replaced by:
+Running TypeScript is used instead of Javascript is similar, except that the `require` must be replaced by:

 ```
 import yml2vocab from 'yml2vocab';